tirea/fwew/README.md

 `has`, `is`, `starts`, and `ends` all expect a character sequence to come next.

 `<`, `<=`, `=`, `>=`, `>`, `first`, and `last` all expect a number to come next.

+`like` expects a character sequence, usually containing at least one wildcard asterisk, to come next.

 #### Examples of /list